 Because hormonal acne is largely an inflammatory issue, and because fat, in general, is just good for the skin, many women turn to Omega-3 supplementation as a natural way to help deal with acne.

-Studies have shown that high levels of omega 3 fatty acid intake can decrease inflammation and “may reduce acne risk by decreasing IGF-1 and preventing hyperkeratinization of sebaceous follicles.”
+Studies have shown that high levels of omega-3 fatty acid intake can decrease inflammation and “may reduce acne risk by decreasing IGF-1 and preventing hyperkeratinization of sebaceous follicles.”
 IGF-1, or insulin-like growth factor, is a significant factor influencing acne in women and typically is upregulated by diets high in refined sugars, alcohol, and processed food.

 4. Can Omega-3 Help My Thyroid?

 Autoimmune thyroid conditions like Hashimoto’s or Graves’s disease wreak havoc on your thyroid health and your life, so finding ways to counteract the underlying inflammation that’s at the root of these diseases is essential for healing.